gugronnier/vagrant-vbguest/Readme.md

 ## Known Issues

+* The installer script not work for Windows only check systems work actually
 * The installer script requires a writeable upload directory on the guest system.
 This defaults to `/tmp` but can be overwritten with the `iso_upload_path` option.
 * The installer script requires a valid mount point on the guest system.
 This defaults to `/mnt` but can be overwritten with the `iso_mount_point` option.
 * On multi vm boxes, the iso file will be downloaded for each vm.